edgarigl/XEmbedEclipsePlugin/README.md

 You will be asked to restart Eclipse so that the new plug-in is loaded.

+## How the plugin works

+When the `xembed_window_id` dynamic variable is read from a launch configuration, it opens the XEmbedView view, creates a composite, and returns its window ID (hex value).

 ## Modify or generate the plugin

+You only need to do the following operations if you want to modify the plugin.

 This repository contains two eclipse projects.
 You need eclipse Plug-in Development Environment (PDE) to import or open the